Mountain fjord landscape symbolizing bridging divides

 How Engagements Run

-Engagements are tailored, but the structure is consistent: align on outcomes, design the operating model, prove value safely, and enable adoption.
+Engagements are tailored, but the structure is consistent: align on outcomes, design the operating model, prove value safely, and support adoption.

 1